Fact or Fiction: Verifying Scientific Claims: Introduction

-To establish performance baselines on this new task, we develop a pipeline model following the ``\bert-to-\bert'' approach from \citet{DeYoung2019ERASERAB}, which achieves strong performance on \fever.
-Our model, which we call \sysname, retrieves abstracts related to a given claim, uses a \bert-based \cite{Devlin2019BERTPO} sentence selector to identify rationale sentences, and then labels each claim as \supports, \refutes, or \notenough with respect to the claim.
-Our system is able to identify correctly-labeled and rationalized evidence abstracts with performance of 46.5 F1, indicating that the task is doable but leaving ample room for improvement.
-Despite its small size, training \sysname on \ours leads to better performance than training on fact-checking datasets constructed from Wikipedia articles \cite{Thorne2018FEVERAL} and political news \cite{Hanselowski2019ARA}.
-The strongest performance is achieved using a simple domain adaptation strategy, pretraining on \fever and then finetuning on \ours.
+We establish performance baselines on \ours with an approach similar to \citet{DeYoung2019ERASERAB}, which achieves strong performance on the \fever claim verification dataset~\cite{Thorne2018FEVERAL}.
+Our baseline is a pipeline system which retrieves abstracts related to an input claim, uses a \bert-based \cite{Devlin2019BERTPO} sentence selector to identify rationale sentences, and labels each abstract as \supports, \refutes, or \notenough with respect to the claim.
+We demonstrate that our baseline can benefit from training on claims from domains including Wikipedia articles and politics.

-To evaluate the real-world applicability of our dataset and approach, we showcase the ability of our model to verify expert-written claims concerning the novel coronavirus COVID-19 against the newly-released CORD-19 corpus \cite{Wang2020CORD19TC}.
-Medical student reviewers judge the retrieved evidence to be plausible in 23 of the 36 claims.\footnote{While we find these results promising, we emphasize that our model is a research prototype and should not be used to make any medical decisions whatsoever.} Our data and models will be released publicly at \website.
+We showcase the ability of our model to verify expert-written claims concerning the novel coronavirus COVID-19 against the newly-released CORD-19 corpus \cite{Wang2020CORD19TC}.
+Expert annotators judge retrieved evidence to be plausible for 23 of 36 claims.\footnote{We emphasize that our model is a \emph{research prototype} and should not be used to make any medical decisions whatsoever.} Our results and analyses demonstrate the importance of the new task and dataset to support significant future research in this domain.